clarus/smart-print/README.md

 Indentation and grouping:
 * `indent : t -> t` Add one level of indentation.
-* `nest : int -> t -> t` Group a document, breaking spaces only when necessary.
+* `nest : t -> t` Group a document, breaking spaces only when necessary.
 Indent when spaces are broken.
-* `nest_all : int -> t -> t` Group a document, breaking all spaces if the line is full.
+* `nest_all : t -> t` Group a document, breaking all spaces if the line is full.
 Indent when spaces are broken.
 * `group : t -> t` Group a document, breaking spaces only when necessary.
 Do not indent when spaces are broken.
 * `group_all : t -> t` Group a document, breaking all spaces if the line is full.
 Do not indent when spaces are broken.